QuentinRa/blog.quentinra.dev/proj/design-patterns/behaviour/chain-of-responsibility.md

 Let's say a client wants something.
 We are gonna ask in a list if each one can do it.

-* ✅ : flexibility, class less linked with each other
+* ✅ : flexibility, classes are less linked with each other
-* 🚫 : …
+* 🚫 : ...

-Here an example on [tutorialspoint](https://www.tutorialspoint.com/design_pattern/chain_of_responsibility_pattern.htm).
+Here is an example on [tutorialspoint](https://www.tutorialspoint.com/design_pattern/chain_of_responsibility_pattern.htm).